-If you are facing charges, it is important to enlist the help of an attorney early in the process.
+If you are facing charges, it is important to enlist the help of a McLennan County criminal defense lawyer early in the process.
 In some cases, an experienced attorney can help you avoid being charged in the first place.
 Whether it is investigating a case, negotiating a plea deal, or representing you during a trial, we will aggressively and tirelessly fight for your freedom.

 We provide legal representation in all areas including, but not limited to:

 - Drug charges

 Should I Talk to Police After an Arrest?

 You should never talk to the police without your attorney present.
 Once you are arrested, you will have to give them basic identification otherwise, you can respectfully decline to answer further questions.
 Don’t try to assert your innocence without talking to an experienced Waco criminal defense lawyer.
 Your words may be twisted and used against you.
 An attorney can act as the middleman between you and the investigators and make sure that your rights are protected throughout the case process.

 Whether or not you have been arrested, you may appear in an arraignment or your first appearance in court.
 An arraignment is where you will have your charges officially presented to you and where you can plead guilty, not guilty, no contest, or mute plea.
 During the arraignment, the judge will also decide on bail and whether you will be released or detained until your trial.